-- X. District school board personnel/school staff can accept no more than a 30-day supply of prescription medications. - XI.
-No medications (prescription or non-prescription), with an expired prescription date or that is past the manufacturers' expiration date will be administered at school or during school sponsored activities.
+- XI.
+No medications (prescription or non-prescription), with an expired prescription date or that is past the manufacturers' expiration date will be administered at school or during school sponsored activities. - XII.

-XII.
 Special Conditions

 A student with a special health condition(s) such as asthma, pancreatic insufficiency or cystic fibrosis, diabetes, or who has experienced or is at risk for life-threatening allergic reactions, may carry and self-administer prescription medication for emergency situations and/or for the treatment of pancreatic insufficiency or cystic fibrosis, asthma and/or diabetes, as approved by his/her Florida licensed prescribing healthcare practitioner and his/her parent/guardian.
 The approval of the Florida licensed prescribing healthcare practitioner and the parent and information regarding the medication required in section IV and V must be on file in the principal's and/or nurse's office.
-A student who has permission to self-administer emergency medication and/or medication for asthma pancreatic insufficiency or cystic fibrosis, and/or diabetes may carry the medication on the bus, to and from school-sponsored events, while participating in school-sponsored activities, and while in school.
+A student who has permission to self-administer emergency medication and/or medication for asthma pancreatic insufficiency or cystic fibrosis, and/or diabetes may carry the medication on the bus, to and from school-sponsored events, while participating in schoolsponsored activities, and while in school.
 The principal shall notify the bus driver and the transportation department regarding such students.

-A. The school nurse, (who is a Registered Nurse) upon performing a nursing assessment of a student, shall determine whether or not that student is ready to responsibly self-carry and administer medications at school or during school-sponsored activities without endangering the health and safety of themselves, school staff, and/or fellow students.
-If the school nurse determines that a student is not ready to responsibly self-carry and administer medications at school or during school-sponsored activities, the medication(s) will be administered by school health staff and/or trained district school board personnel.

-- B. Parents are strongly encouraged to keep a back-up supply of any emergency medications, such as an inhaler, epipen, diabetes medication, etc., in the school clinic. - C. Under NO circumstances should students show, share, dispense, or deliver prescription or non-prescription medication to another student.
+- A. The school nurse, (who is a Registered Nurse) upon performing a nursing assessment of a student, shall determine whether or not that student is ready to responsibly self-carry and administer medications at school or during school-sponsored activities without endangering the health and safety of themselves, school staff, and/or fellow students.
+If the school nurse determines that a student is not ready to responsibly self-carry and administer medications at school or during school-sponsored activities, the medication(s) will be administered by school health staff and/or trained district school board personnel. - B. Parents are strongly encouraged to keep a back-up supply of any emergency medications, such as an inhaler, epipen, diabetes medication, etc., in the school clinic. - C. Under NO circumstances should students show, share, dispense, or deliver prescription or non-prescription medication to another student.